foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/trans_sigmoid.rst

 Sigmoid Prototype and Function List
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This kernel performs sigmoid (also mentioned as logistic) activation function on input tensor
+This kernel performs sigmoid (also called as logistic) activation function on input tensor
-lement-wise and stores the result to the output tensor.
+element-wise and stores the result to the output tensor.

 .. math:: y_{i} = \frac{1}{1 + e^{{- x}_{i}}}